softlayer/softlayer-python/README.md

 ## Our Project Pages

 We use homegrown, content-first boilerplates for our GitHub docs.
-It provides the facilities to write content exclusively in Markdown and spin-up Jekyll-powered static websites, as well as:
+They provide the facilities to write content exclusively in Markdown and spin-up [Jekyll](http://jekyllrb.com)-powered static websites, as well as:

 * Guaranteeing fast load times
 * Automating repetitive tasks
-* Embedding responsiveness in its core rather than wrapping code around elements
+* Embedding responsiveness in its core without wrapping code around elements
+* Providing estimated reading time
 * Having indexes/table of contents built automatically
 * Deploying minified or unminified JS and CSS in production
 * Encoding URLs with the appropriate labels to help users filter or create issues accurately on GitHub